 413th Whitby Scouting

-There is a long and storied tradition of Scouting at St. Mark’s.
 For more than 60 years, St. Mark’s was the host and home of 4th Whitby Beavers, Cubs and Scouts.
-In 2021, 4th Whitby merged with 13th Whitby to form 413th Whitby.
-13th Whitby also had a longstanding affiliation with the Whitby Scouting community for 30 years.
-The amalgamated group is still welcome in its home at St. Mark’s.
+The 13th Whitby also had a long-standing affiliation with the Whitby Scouting community for 30 years.
+In 2021, 4th Whitby merged with 13th Whitby to form 413th Whitby, which makes its home at St. Mark’s.

 Scouting provides youth with the opportunity to develop lifelong friendships and skills.
 More than that, the youth learn to grow in service, respect and trust, not only with other youth, but with themselves, their community and the natural world.